For children or teens requiring psychiatric crisis stabilization, Laurel Oaks Behavioral Health Center provides an acute hospitalization program.

 New Day Academy’s trained staff personalizes each student’s educational instruction.
 Current educational goals, in conjunction with age-appropriate social development, life skills, and career/vocational interests are discussed with each student.
 Special education services are provided for eligible students.
 The school helps facilitate re-entry back into a student’s home school or other placement setting.

-* Data based on patients surveyed between January-June 2023.
+* Data based on patients surveyed between July-December 2023.